liangtianumich/ART_data_analyzer/readme.txt

 “Art is never finished, only abandoned.”

 The long term goal of this ART_data_analyzer package would be integrated into a bigger package that establish a true multiscale and multiphysics framework (with the option of being multi-stage machine learning to simplify complex physics details at each length scale for the purpose of minimizing computational cost for accelerating rational material design without losing the multi-scale physics picture) for at least the material design of metallic glass community, by integrating LAMMPS (already has a nice python wrapper), ART (which need a python wrapper), ART_data_analyzer(data processing by machine learning, maybe incorporating some features of data processing and visualization software Ovito by its python wrapper), Materials project python API pymatgen to query some materials properties data, 3D STZ dynamics.

-In the future,
-art_data: exe script
-prompt the options that can use for various analyzing feature of the python package Use sys.argparser to parse the user input from terminal -calc/-c invoke the art_data_calculator exe
--v invoke the art_data_visualization exe
--m invoke the correlation model exe by adopting the various data models implemented in scikit-learn machine learning package